-Hereditary colorectal cancer syndromes characterized by the development of hundreds to thousands of colorectal adenomas.
+Familial adenomatous polyposis (FAP) syndrome is a hereditary colorectal cancer syndrome characterized by the development of hundreds to thousands of colorectal adenomas.
 The attenuated form leads to the formation of fewer than 100 polyps.

-Caused by germline mutations of the adenomatous polyposis coli (APC) gene.
+Caused by germline mutations of the adenomatous polyposis coli gene.

-Colorectal cancer arises in close to 100% of patients with familial adenomatous polyposis (FAP) by 40 years of age and in 80% of attenuated FAP patients by 60 years of age in the absence of either total colectomy or endoscopic polyp clearance.
+In the absence of total colectomy or endoscopic polyp clearance, colorectal cancer arises in close to 100% of patients with FAP by 40 years of age and in 80% of patients with attenuated FAP by 60 years of age.

 Prophylactic proctocolectomy is the main means for preventing colorectal cancer in FAP.

-Duodenal and periampullary polyps lead to an increased risk for duodenal cancer, which is the most common cause of cancer death in FAP/attenuated FAP patients who have had prophylactic colectomy.
+Duodenal and periampullary polyps lead to an increased risk for duodenal cancer, which is the most common cause of cancer death in patients with FAP/attenuated FAP who have had prophylactic colectomy.

 History and exam